Mephestys/Sprint-Challenge--Processes-and-Scheduling/ANSWERS.md

   * **Zombie:** The process has been terminated, but not reaped by it's parent (or cannot be reaped because its parent is already dead, leaving it stuck in a zombie state).

 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?
   * A zombie process occurs when a process informs it's parent that it is exiting, in the time between the process informing the parent, and the parent cleaning up the process, it is a zombie process.
-A process can get stuck in this state if the parent died before releasing any child processes.
+A process can get stuck in this state if the parent died before releasing any child processes. `init` can run through zombie processes in order to properly reap them.

 3. Describe the job of the Scheduler in the OS in general.
   * The scheduler makes sure that processes receive processing time, which can be accomplished in a variety of ways, some more efficient than others.